mgood2/CameraTraps/README.md

 Classifiers and detectors are trained using TensorFlow.

-This repo is maintained by folks in the [Microsoft AI for Earth](http://aka.ms/aiforearth) program who like looking at pictures of animals.
+This repo is maintained by folks in the [HomeStage] program who like looking at pictures of animals.
 I mean, we want to use machine learning to support conservation too, but we also really like looking at pictures of animals.

 # How we work with ecologists